Skip to content

 FireHard was built on evenings and weekends by a small team of building science professionals in Smithers, BC — a town of 5,400 people in northern British Columbia where wildfire smoke fills the valley every summer.
 We’re transitioning to a federal not-for-profit so this work belongs to everyone.

-FireSmart™ manages vegetation.
-The NRC Guide provides science.
+Community wildfire programs manage vegetation and defensible space.
+The NRC Guide provides the science.
 FireHard provides construction guidance — the layer that turns research into buildable assemblies.

 Review, test, and help us improve